 I loved this article from LIFEHACK and wanted to share it with you.
-During this crisis, it has been too easy to fall into rabbit holes of self-deprecation and insecurity and to spend too much time comparing ourselves to others on social media.
+Over the last year during COVID, it has been too easy to fall into rabbit holes of self-deprecation and insecurity and to spend too much time comparing ourselves to others on social media.
 STOP and take a minute to read this and develop these practices to help focus your mind and spirit on the greatness that lies within each moment…. and in you!

 Love and hugs,